Welcome to the Los Angeles Center for Integrated Assessment!

 We are a boutique practice specializing in comprehensive evaluations of children, adolescents, and emerging adults.
 The thorough, integrated evaluations we perform represent the intersection of developmental, neurobiological, educational, and psychological disciplines.

-We also provide consultation and educational coaching services for families that have had testing within the last few years or for students who do not need a full battery of tests.
-This can be a faster, more cost-effective way to understand the information that we already know about a student and to make a targeted, effective action plan.
+We also provide consultation services for families that have had testing within the last two to three years.
+Through this process, we help to demystify test results and diagnosis as well as build your child’s self-awareness.
+When appropriate, consultation can be a faster, more cost effective way to understand the information that we already know about a student and to ensure that the treatment plan is targeted and effective.

 What Makes Us Different

 Our approach to assessment is uniquely holistic, more in-depth, and more well-rounded than traditional neuropsychological or psychoeducational assessments.
-LACIA psychologists have extensive training in both neuropsychological testing and in the assessment of personality and psychosocial development.
+LACIA psychologists have extensive training in both neuropsychological testing and in the assessment of personality and psychosocial development, including pre-verbal and medical trauma.
+It is the ability to conduct thorough personality assessments that sets us apart from most other testing practices.
 By integrating information about an individual’s brain with a nuanced conceptualization of their inner world, we paint a clear and accurate picture of them.

 What You Can Expect from Our Process